-It can be harder to get pregnant than when you were younger.
-You're at your most fertile in your early 20s.
-In general, fertility starts to decline faster after the age of 30, and declines more significantly after the age of 35.
+- Female fertility begins to decline faster after the age of 30.
+It declines more significantly after the age of 35.

 Why does your fertility decline?

-At birth your ovaries have all the eggs you will ever have — between 1 million and 2 million.
-By puberty, half of them will be gone.
+At birth, a female’s ovaries have all the eggs they will ever have — between 1 million and 2 million eggs.
+By puberty, half of the eggs will be gone.

-Also, both you and your partner should be as healthy as you can be.
+Both you and your partner should be as healthy as you can be.
 Apart from anything else, this really will help your chances of getting pregnant.
 You can both:

 - be a healthy weight